 In the Text Services and Input Languages window, click Add, and you'll the Add Input Language window will appear:

+By far the most common Thai keyboard layout is Kedmanee.
+Every internet cafe you'll ever go to will have this layout.
 If you've learned to type in Thai, you probably learned the Kedmanee keyboard.
 Pattachote was designed in the 1960s to be more efficient, but it never caught on (there's a great article about its history and merits).
 Kind of like with English, where the QWERTY keyboard was designed in the 1860s supposedly to make you type slower, but we nearly all still use it 150 years later.

 So unless you're obsessed with efficiency, I recommend Kedmanee.
 If you want to check out the difference between the layouts, try the Preview option.
-Here's Kedmanee (
+Here's Kedmanee (เกษมณี):

-And Pattachote (
+And Pattachote (ปัตตะโชติ):

 Once you've checked the box for the keyboard layout(s) you want, click OK and you'll be back in the Text Services and Input Languages window.
 Click over to the Advanced Key Settings tab to configure how you want to switch between input languages.